u-faizan/Ultimate-RAG-Bootcamp-Using-Langchain-LangGraph-Langsmith/README.md

 Practical examples are provided in the `/0-DataIngestParsing` folder with sample data in the `/data` directory.
 See `Section 5/notes.md` for detailed implementation notes.

+### Section 6: Embeddings
+Focused coverage of vector embeddings and how to generate and use them in RAG systems:
+- Embedding fundamentals and intuition
+- OpenAI and local embedding models
+- Dimensionality trade-offs and indexing strategies
+- Batching, normalization, and performance tips

+Hands-on materials: `Section 6/embedding.ipynb`, `Section 6/openaiembeddings.ipynb`, and `Section 6/18-Embeddings.pdf`.
+See `Section 6/notes.md` for implementation notes and best practices.

 ## Repository Structure

 Each section follows a consistent structure: